 - Escalate to their boss or their boss’s boss

-- Write about your bad experiences on Yelp, Facebook, Twitter, etc.
+- Write about the bad experiences on Yelp, Facebook, Twitter, etc.

 - Don’t delay firing someone if they are causing too many issues